 Are you thinking of doing an MSc or PhD?
 Before embarking on a higher degree I recommend you read Chapters 1-3 of "How to write a PhD in Biological Sciences: a guide for the uninitiated" by John Measey.
 You can find it here: http://www.howtowriteaphd.org/

 Tracy Bash.
 Biodiversity of Waterberg mammals.
-The main supervisor is Mark Keith, and the co-supervisor is Dan Parker.
+The main supervisor is Mark Keith, and the co-supervisor is Dan Parker (University of Mpumalanga).
+(Finished - will graduate in May).

 Dean Jenkins.
 Drivers of warthog (Phacochoerus africanus) occupancy with aardvark (Orycteropus afer) as a keystone species.
-The main supervisor is Mark Keith and the co-supervised is Jan Venter
+The main supervisor is Mark Keith, and the co-supervised is Jan Venter (Nelson Mandela University).
+(Finished - will graduate in May).

 Michael Nel.
 Mammal Diversity in the Waterberg.
-The main supervisor is Mark Keith, and the co-supervisor Dan Parker.
+The main supervisor is Mark Keith, and the co-supervisor is Dan Parker.
+(Finished - will graduate in May).

 Micaela Venter.
 Diet of African wild dogs in the Waterberg.
 Co-supervised with Jan Venter, Mark Keith and Carel Oosthuizen.

 Daleen Steenkamp (UNISA).
 Seasonal importance of wetlands to ungulates in a grassland system.
-The Main Supervisor is Leslie Brown and is co-supervised by Maartin Strauss.
+The Main Supervisor is Leslie Brown, and he is co-supervised by Martin Strauss and myself.

 Reilly Mooney (NMU).
 Wild dogs of the Waterberg.
 The main supervisor is Jan Venter.

 Penelope Morkel.
-Bird diversity in the Waterberg Mountain Catchment.
+Bird diversity in the Waterberg.
 The main supervisor is Mark Keith.
-Co-supervisor: Prof Michael Somers.

-Fleur Visser.
+Fleur Visser (Liège).
 Lion management and genetics in West Africa.
+Main supervor is Johan Michaux.
 Co-supervised by Yoshan Moodley.
+First publication here.

 Alexander Cooper (University of Stellenbosch).
 Mechanisms of co-existence between brown hyaena and spotted hyaena.
 The main supervisor is Alison Leslie at the University of Stellenbosch.